ray-project/ray/doc/source/serve/end_to_end_tutorial.md

 ```

 Congratulations!
 You just built and deployed a machine learning model on Ray
 Serve!
-You should now have enough context to dive into the {doc}`core-apis` to
+You should now have enough context to dive into the {doc}`key-concepts` to
 get a deeper understanding of Ray Serve.

 To learn more about how to start a multi-node cluster for your Ray Serve